-Mindfulness doesn't appear to come naturally to anyone, whether they have Dissociative Identity Disorder or not.
-Increasing awareness therefore does require some effort.
+Mindfulness doesn't appear to come naturally to anyone, whether they have DID or not.
+Increasing awareness, therefore, does require some effort.
 When I engage in the following activities regularly, I see a marked increase in self-awareness, a more profound connection with my system, and a decrease in dissociation:

 - Exercise - Moving my body, particularly when I'm not distracted by anything else, calls my attention to my breathing, the feeling of my muscles contracting and expanding, the thump of my heartbeat.
 Exercise brings me into my body and the present moment.

 - Subjective Units of Distress Scale (SUDS) - Anxiety, pain, depression, dissociation - pick something that you struggle with, take a few minutes out of every hour (give or take), and rate its severity at that moment on a scale from 0 to 10.
 Without even trying, you'll begin to notice patterns.

 - Physical/Emotional Check - I learned this one in an inpatient program.
 About every waking hour, I ask myself for a one-word description of how I'm feeling physically and emotionally.
 (Fine and okay are not acceptable answers.)
 This simple task creates a connection with my body and mind.